This post may contain affiliate links. Read my disclosure policy.

 For an added surprise, scoop out the middle and fill it with lemon or grapefruit curd.

-How to Store Homemade Gluten Free Vanilla Cupcakes
+Storing Gluten Free Cupcakes

 Most gluten-free resources recommend storing homemade gluten-free baked goods at room temperature, rather than in the refrigerator.
 The cupcakes themselves will keep for up to two days at room temperature, in airtight containers.
 Buttercream frosting will also keep for two days, but cream cheese frostings need to be refrigerated past 24 hours.